alexisbaxman/ancpbids_documentation/book/metadata.md

 ```
 ````

-The 'get()' function allows you to combine multiple parameters to narrow down your search based on your specific needs.
-For example, you can specify if you want to search for your event files in ´.json´ or ´.tsv´ format with the parameter ´extension´.
+The `get()` function allows you to combine multiple parameters to narrow down your search based on your specific needs.
+For example, you can specify if you want to search for your event files in `.json` or `.tsv` format with the parameter *'extension'*.

 ````{tab-set}
 ```{tab-item} MEG